House Committee Approves Klamath Project Water Bill

 February 15, 2018

-From a press release Oregon Institute of Technology announced Tuesday that it has appointed Dr. Mason Terry to lead the Oregon Renewable Energy Center (OREC) as its new director, according […]
+From a press release Oregon Institute of Technology announced Tuesday that it has appointed Dr. Mason Terry to lead the Oregon Renewable Energy Center (OREC) as its new director, according to a news release.
+Although Oregon Tech has operated OREC mainly through grants since 2001, one-time funding provided by the Oregon legislature in 2017 has […]

 KID Delays Project Irrigation Season